Telegrams in Australia - 1912-1988.

 Provenance: Gundersen, Johnstone.

-This form would be placed under the original PMG form with carbon paper and a secretary would type the message.
+Forms of this type (which many businesses had specially printed) would be placed under the original PMG form with carbon paper between and a Secretary in the business would type the message on the PMG form which would be retained by the Telegraph Office.

-The format was designed for the first Australian transmission forms issued in 1918 (shown above) as these forms were slightly bigger than those issued later - the date fitted on these forms better than the small, later forms.
+The format was designed (considering size and form layout) to be used for making copies from the first Australian transmission forms issued in 1918 (shown above) as these forms were slightly bigger than those issued later - the date fitted on these forms better than the small, later forms.

 Very rare - only one other such form (for the same firm) is recorded.